Spoilers For ‘General Hospital’: Michael And Sasha’s Relationship Blooms

 Nina is thrilled about this budding relationship and she certainly doesn’t want anyone to interfere with that.
 She will be having a mother/daughter lunch date with Sasha this week, according to SheKnows Soaps.
 This will give Nina more time to encourage her daughter to pursue a relationship with Michael Corinthos.

 Sasha has charmed her way into Michael’s heart.
-At first it wasn’t anything serious, but expect for them to sit down to discuss if they want to pursue something more.
+At first, it wasn’t anything serious, but expect for them to sit down to discuss if they want to pursue something more.
 The print version of Soap Opera Digest gave a hint that their relationship will be blooming in the near future.
 Actor Chad Duell told the magazine that he sees his character as having a connection with Nina’s daughter.

 Duell even joked that his track record with his previous relationships hasn’t worked out well at all.
 He mentioned how two of them died, Abby and Sabrina.
 Then there was his last serious coupling with Nelle, who tried to kill him.
 He also doesn’t know that she has kept his baby boy from him for the past year.